Home/Blog Center/

 Different Types of Deafness

-Mixed Hearing Loss: This is a combination of conductive and sensorineural hearing loss.
-There may be damage in the outer or middle ear and in the inner ear or auditory nerve.
+Mixed hearing loss is a combination of both conductive and sensorineural hearing loss.
+People with mixed hearing loss experience problems in both the outer or middle ear as well as the inner ear or auditory nerve.

-How Does Bone Conduction Work for Deaf People?
+How Bone Conduction Headphones Work for Deaf People

 Pros and Cons of Using Bone Conduction Headphones for Hearing-Impaired People